dorcusmalony/daughters_website/README.md

 As a new tool for me, learning Django and its concepts was challenging and time-consuming.

 **Server Issues**:
-I faced issues running the server smoothly, which I am still working on resolving.
+I faced issues running the server smoothly, which I am still resolving.
 Despite these challenges, I am committed to continuing my learning journey and improving the platform to provide a valuable resource for young women.

 **Contributing**